Searching for Continuous Gravitational Waves

-The direct detection of gravitational waves has opened a new window on the Universe, providing a new tool for astrophysical observation.
-The detection of continuous gravitational waves will provide glimpses in the invisible population of neutron stars that inhabits our Galaxy, improve our understanding of stellar evolution and populations and shed light on the internal structure and evolutionary history on these extraordinary objects.
+The detection of continuous gravitational waves will provide glimpses in the invisible population of neutron stars that inhabits our Galaxy and on the astrophysics of these mysterious objects. (pic: NASA/ESA/Hubble)

 Einstein@Home is one of the largest distributed volunteer computing projects in the world with almost 500,000 participants.
 Their computers provide a computing power of roughly 6 PetaFlop/s.
 If listed on the Top-500, Einstein@Home would be one of the 25 most powerful computers in the world.